-The village in the center of the Sete Cidades Crater is home to under 1,000 people but grows during tourist season.
+The village in the centre of the Sete Cidades crater is home to under 1,000 people but grows during tourist season.
 The village is part of the parish of Sete Cidades which lies completely within the crater.
 The parish includes the village and the beautiful green pastures and gardens around the shores of the Sete Cidades Lake.

 Learn about Sete Cidades and the rest of Sao Miguel’s protected areas at the visitor centre on the shore of Blue Lake.
-Find information about tourist attractions, walking trails, geology, plants and animals and much more.
+Information about tourist attractions, walking trails, geology, plants and animals and much more is available.

 The clarity and general health of the water of Sete Cidades Lake has changed over the years.
 Learn about the efforts underway to improve the water quality and preserve this fresh water habitat.

 North of the village, the entrance to the Tunnel of Sete Cidades is close to the end of the road.
 This discharge tunnel opened in 1937 to guard against any possible issues with flooding in the village.
 Walk through the unlit tunnel to the main road on the outside of the crater.
 It’s about a kilometre of dark, damp walking so torches and waterproof shoes are a smart idea.